BioinformaticsSTU/TGStools/README.md

 ### Input files

 #### ioi file
-ioi file contains the transcript "events" in each gene.
+ioi file contains the transcript "events" of gene. produced by staAS, cantained in *_Event dietctory.

 ### Usage
 ```